 HRPP Policy and Procedures

 The University of Illinois at Springfield Institutional Review Board (IRB) operates under policies and procedures mandated by the U.S. Department of Health and Human Services and the Office for Human Research Protections.
 These policies are available for review at www.hhs.gov/ohrp/.
-(Update: The federal “Common Rule” was revised on 19 January 2017, to go into effect 21 January 2019).
+(Update: The federal “Common Rule” was revised on 19 January 2017, going into effect 21 January 2019).
 UIS has therefore updated it’s policies.